-Suffering from a minor health condition should not have any impact on your premiums.
+Suffering from a minor health condition should not impact your premiums.
 If you have a condition that could affect your premiums, it might be worth it to purchase a no-exam plan.
-You are guaranteed to be approved for his type of policy but premiums are usually more expensive.
+You are guaranteed to be approved for his type of policy, but premiums are usually more expensive.

 Should you go after a guaranteed issued policy?

-Look into purchase a no medical guaranteed acceptance policy if you think you won’t qualify for lower premiums after taking a medical exam.
-You will be able to buy a decent life coverage without any tests, and the premiums will be more affordable if a health condition would otherwise prevent you from securing low premiums.
+Consider purchasing a no-medical guaranteed acceptance policy if you think you won’t qualify for lower premiums after taking a medical exam.
+You will be able to buy decent life coverage without any tests, and the premiums will be more affordable if a health condition would otherwise prevent you from securing low premiums.

-Get free insurance quotes from us and compare before taking the final decision.
+Get free insurance quotes from us and compare them before making the final decision.

 How Can I Compare Prices Online?

-You should request quotes from a few different insurance providers so you can compare premiums.
-We can help you obtain no obligation quotes that will help you find the most affordable policy.
+You should request quotes from a few different insurance providers to compare premiums.
+We can help you in finding the most affordable policy and no obligation.

 Click here to request free quotes.
-You could save as much as 70% on your premiums by shopping around and comparing quotes.
+You can save as much as 70% on your premium by shopping around and comparing quotes with us.